tabsdata/tutorials/README.md

 # README

-## Tutorial 1: Hello Pub/Sub for Tables
+## Tutorial 1: Pre-processing, Publishing and Subscribing a CSV

-This first tutorial sets the ground by introducing Pub/Sub for Tables.
-We create the following Tabsdata functions:

-**Publisher:**

-* To read a raw CSV file, containing some dummy personal details of individuals, from a source system.
-* To filter out columns containing personally identifiable information, before pushing to the Tabsdata system.

-**Subscriber:**

-* To push the cleaned data to a destination system.
+In this first tutorial, we’ll explore how Tabsdata enables Pub/Sub for Tables.

+We'll start by setting up the system and creating a publisher that reads data from a CSV file called `customers.csv` stored in an input directory in the local file system.
+This data will be published as a table called `CUSTOMER_LEADS` within a collection called `CUSTOMERS` in the Tabsdata system.

+Next, we'll configure a subscriber to read data from this table and write it to an output directory on the local file system.

+Finally, we'll implement automated data engineering using Tabsdata to streamline the propagation of changes in the input files to downstream users.